Johnathan-Bill/Sand-Simulation-2/README.md

 - For a more detailed list of known issues, please refer to the [issues](https://github.com/username/SandSimulation2/issues) section.

 ## Future Plans
-We are actively working on addressing the current issues and implementing new features.
+I am actively working on addressing the current issues and implementing new features.
 Feel free to contribute by submitting bug reports, feature requests, or code contributions.

-## License
-This project is licensed under the [MIT License](LICENSE.md).

 **Note:** Please be aware that this project is a work in progress, and contributions are welcome.
 Keep an eye on updates for improvements and new features.